-The vector fetch or software clear and the return of all enabled keyboard interrupt pins to a high level may occur in any order.
+The vector fetch or software clear and the return of all enabled keyboard interrupt pins to 1 may occur in any order.

 If the MODEK bit is clear, the keyboard interrupt pin is falling-edge-sensitive only.
 With MODEK clear, a vector fetch or software clear immediately clears the keyboard interrupt request.